arsalanyavari/Sharif-University-ML-DL-RayanCourse_Assignments/Homework_1_Student_Version.md

   -  No!
 Because of the low correlation between features and the target and the high degree of class imbalance.

   </font>

+## Solution Answers

+1. Describe at least two major challenges in the dataset based on your EDA findings.
+> 1. Dataset is imbalance
+> 2. Features are not in the same scale
+2. Analyze the correlation matrix of the features.
+> The correlation matrix illustrates the correlation of each feature with the label and with each other.
+In this case, the label has the highest correlation with feature v11 and the lowest correlation with feature v17.
+Additionally, normalizing the feature scale could potentially result in a different correlation matrix.

+3. Is your data linearly separable?
+Please provide a rationale.
+> No, there are reasons for this: Logistic regression is a linear model and in the following sections, it doesn't completely fit the data.
+Additionally, you can use PCA to reduce the dimensionality and visualize the data.

 ## Data Preprocessing